 The Gut Healing Journey

-From January to April of 2022, I continued with the diet and Sucraid.
-I could not tolerate much of artificial sweeteners and ate almost no starches at all because of my inability to digest them.
+From January to April 2022, I continued with the diet and Sucraid.
+I could not tolerate much artificial sweeteners and ate almost no starches at all because of my inability to digest them.
 For example, I tried eating one tiny baby potato and had symptoms for several days.

-I found this helpful podcast about the Sucrose Intolerance and CSID diagnosis: Let’s Gut Real – Easy to Digest Nutrition Science.
+I found this helpful podcast about Sucrose Intolerance and CSID diagnosis: Let’s Gut Real – Easy to Digest Nutrition Science.

-In November, I trialed half a regular doughnut, with Sucraid, and ate it successfully without symptoms.
+In November, I trialed half a regular doughnut with Sucraid and ate it successfully without symptoms.
 This was a huge breakthrough moment!

 Before the SI diagnosis, I was eating whole food, plant-based and loved how the vegan way of eating made me feel.
-I’ve written a 3 day plant-based meal plan for people who want to get started with this healthy path to nutrition.
+I’ve written a 3 day plant-based meal plan for people who want to get started on this healthy path to nutrition.

 First for Women Article about Sucrose Intolerance (Tiredness Cure)